New Hampshire Labor Laws Guide

 Social media law

-Employers in the state of New Hampshire cannot request personal information from employees regarding their social media accounts under the guise of “assessment”, such as:
+Employers in the state of New Hampshire can’t request personal information from employees regarding their social media accounts under the guise of “assessment,” such as:

-The state of New Hampshire has no distinct laws regarding record keeping, which is why federal rules apply.
+The state of New Hampshire has no specific laws regarding record-keeping; therefore, federal rules apply.

 According to the FLSA, employers will keep records for 3 years of: